stirlo/thegossroom/_posts/2025-08-16-trump-says-he-and-putin-didnt-get-there-on-deal-talks-at-alaska-summit.md

 - celebrity-gossip
 - scandals
 temperature: 200
-title: "Trump Says He and Putin \u2018Didn\u2019t Get There\u2019 on Deal Talks at\
+title: Trump Says He and Putin ‘Didn’t Get There’ on Deal Talks at Alaska Summit
-  \ Alaska Summit"
 ---

 "I won't be happy if I walk away without some form of a ceasefire," Trump said prior to the summit meeting